Skip to Main Content

 Anaplasmosis is just one of the tick-borne diseases putting the health of pets and people at risk across the USA.
 In today's post, our Jackson vets explain the symptoms of Anaplasmosis in dogs, possible long-term effects, and how this potentially serious disease can be treated.

-What is anaplasmosis in dogs?
+What is Anaplasmosis in dogs?

 Anaplasmosis is an illness caused by a bacterium named Anaplasma phagocytophilum, transmitted through the bite of infected ticks such as the black-legged tick (also known as deer tick) or brown dog tick.
 This potentially severe condition is prevalent throughout the United States, with higher rates reported in the Midwest, West Coast, and Northeast regions.

-Is there such a thing as asymptomatic anaplasmosis in dogs?
+Is there such a thing as asymptomatic Anaplasmosis in dogs?

 While some dogs with Anaplasmosis may not exhibit any symptoms, the most common signs resemble those of a severe flu.
 Symptoms may include: